dsiu13/ecppt_study_guide/windows_priv_escalation.md

 - Other default accounts may exist. e.g Network and Local service
 - Service Accounts: Used to run services.
 Cannot use Service accounts to sign into Windows.
 - System Accounts: Has the highest level priv of any local account.
+- Check User privilege level using: whoami priv
+- Ignore the "Disabled" state.
+Any listed privileges exist for the user.

 ### Groups
 - User accounts can belong to a group and can be in more than one group.